Child process

-A child process in computing is a process created by another process (the parent process).
+A child process (CP) in computing is a process created by another process (the parent process).
 This technique pertains to multitasking operating systems, and is sometimes called a subprocess or traditionally a subtask.

 There are two major procedures for creating a child process: the fork system call (preferred in Unix-like systems and the POSIX standard) and the spawn (preferred in the modern (NT) kernel of Microsoft Windows, as well as in some historical operating systems).

 History

 Child processes date to the late 1960s, with an early form in later revisions of the Multiprogramming with a Fixed number of Tasks Version II (MFT-II) form of the IBM OS/360 operating system, which introduced sub-tasking (see task).
 The current form in Unix draws on Multics (1969), while the Windows NT form draws on OpenVMS (1978), from RSX-11 (1972).

 Children created by fork

 A child process inherits most of its attributes, such as file descriptors, from its parent.
 In Unix, a child process is typically created as a copy of the parent, using the fork system call.
 The child process can then overlay itself with a different program (using exec) as required.

 Each process may create many child processes but will have at most one parent process; if a process does not have a parent this usually indicates that it was created directly by the kernel.
 In some systems, including Linux-based systems, the very first process (called init) is started by the kernel at booting time and never terminates (see Linux startup process); other parentless processes may be launched to carry out various daemon tasks in userspace.
 Another way for a process to end up without a parent is if its parent dies, leaving an orphan process; but in this case it will shortly be adopted by init.

 The SIGCHLD signal is sent to the parent of a child process when it exits, is interrupted, or resumes after being interrupted.
 By default the signal is simply ignored.